The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/2-intro-to-sql.md

 ### Filtering with WHERE

-`WHERE` filters rows by a condition.
+`WHERE` filters rows by a condition (conditions are sometimes called **"predicates"**).
 Only rows where the condition is true are returned:

 ```sql
 -- Films from a specific genre